sheydenreich/authorship_desiy1lensing/README.md

 ## Input Files

 ### CSV Author Data (Auto-generated)
-The main input CSV file is generated automatically from the DESI members database.
+The main input CSV files are generated automatically from the DESI members database and the PubDB page of the respective publication.

 ### Author Lists
 Two text files define author categories: